yoqais/MS41-VIN-CHANGE/README.md

 8. Vin change is Complete!

 ### 🔸 Error 201 Wrong ECU Hardware Number 1406464 (BSU Not possible)
-This error occurs when your ECU's Stock ROM is different than what is flashed currently.
-Followed by the error is a 7 digit number, which usually corresponds with your ROMS ECU SW Number.
+This error occurs when your ECU's Stock ROM is different than what ROM is flashed currently on it.
+Followed by the error is a 7 digit number, which usually corresponds with your current ROM's ECU SW Number.
 Take note of it.
 - Open folder \EC-APPS\NFS\DATA - This is the directory for WinKFP, specifically where your Daten files are saved.
 - If your ECU's stock rom is MS41.2 , open MDS412/MDS412.HWH with notepad | if it is MS41.1 , open MDS411/MDS411.HWH with notepad
 - It will look like: